-Thermostats and Control Settings for (F/G)9MXE Single-Stage Furnaces
+Thermostats and Control Settings for N9MSE Single-Stage Furnaces

-A single stage heating and single-stage or two-stage cooling thermostat may be used with the furnace.
+A single stage heating and single-stage cooling thermostat may be used with the furnace.
 Refer to typical thermostat wiring diagrams and the Sequence of Operation section of the Service and Technical Support manual for details on configuring the furnace control board.
 Consult the thermostat installation instructions for specific information about configuring the thermostat.

-Accessories (See Figure 42, Figure 43, and/or Figure 44)
+Accessories (See Figure 42 and/or Figure 43)

-1. Electronic Air Cleaner (EAC)
+1. Electronic Air Cleaner (EAC):

-Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC-1 and EAC-2.
-The terminals are rated for 115VAC, 1.0 amps maximum and are energized during blower motor operation.
+Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC and NEUTRAL.
+The terminals are rated for 115 VAC, 1.0 amps maximum and are energized during blower motor operation.
+(See Figure 43)